-- a) Inspection-related activities
+- a.
+Inspection-related activities

-- b) Enforcement-related activities
+- b.
+Enforcement-related activities

-- c) Training needs
+- c.
+Training needs

-- d) Coordination and dialogue between the CEAOB sub-groups and with other regulators
+- d.
+Coordination and dialogue between the CEAOB sub-groups and with other regulators

-- e) Cooperation with third country regulators
+- e.
+Cooperation with third country regulators

-- f) Dialogue with the largest European networks of audit firms
+- f.
+Dialogue with the largest European networks of audit firms

-- g) Other
+- g.
+Other

-a) Inspection-related activities
+a.
+Inspection-related activities

 The CEAOB will contribute to further improving expertise within its members.
-In order to reach this goal, it will draw conclusions based on the inspection findings database, and on meetings of the Inspection sub-group where inspection approaches are discussed.
+In order to reach this goal, it will build on the inspection findings database, and on meetings of the Inspection sub-group where inspection approaches are discussed.
 The Financial Services Task force and IT Task Force will continue to support members in their respective fields of expertise.
 Members will continue to explore secondment opportunities or ways to benefit from peer support by way of expert advice.
 The CEAOB will support any plans from members to perform coordinated inspections of members of a same network.

-b) Enforcement-related activities
+b.
+Enforcement-related activities

 The CEAOB will conduct its annual survey regarding specific issues in the area of enforcement, including administrative measures and sanctions as well as the state of the administrative and disciplinary regimes in the Member States.
 The members of the sub-group will further improve their understanding of the investigation and sanctioning regimes in EU Member States through regular discussions and case studies.
-They also plan to further explore the possibility of implementing an Enforcement database, to collect information on violations and sanctions imposed by each Member State.
-They will also interact and cooperate with other CEAOB sub-groups to share and analyse information on the regulation and auditor oversight.
+They will also interact and cooperate with other CEAOB sub-groups in order to share and analyse information on regulation and auditor oversight.

-c) Training needs
+c.
+Training needs